 Fred Rutan Center for Gait and Motion Analysis Lab

-The Gait and Motion Analysis Laboratory (GMAL lab) is located in The University of New Mexico (UNM) Health Sciences and Services Building (HSSB) on North Campus.
+The Gait and Motion Analysis Lab (GMAL) is located in The University of New Mexico (UNM) Health Sciences and Services Building (HSSB) on North Campus.

 We are the only full-equipped gait analysis laboratory at UNM designed to facilitate research activities in rehabilitation sciences, especially physical therapy related science and biomechanics.